MaastrichtU-CDS/general_coding_practices/Python/README.md

 file `.flake8` contains local configurations for `flake8`.
 You can edit it to account for your personal preferences.

+## Project structure and templates

+The current repository can be used as a template.
+Microsoft created a template for python packes [11].
+PyScaffold is a project generator for bootstrapping high-quality Python packages [12].

 ## Unit tests

 An important aspect of writing robust code, is to make sure that it works as